skial/FD_PluginTemplate/README.md

-# FD_PluginTemplate
+# HD/FD_PluginTemplate

-A FlashDevelop Project Template to build FD plugins in Haxe.
+A Haxe/FlashDevelop Project Template to build plugins with Haxe.

 ![new plugin project](new_project.png)